 Young and Strong Breast Cancer Virtual Forum

-Join us for Breast Cancer in Younger Women: A Forum for Patients and Survivors sponsored by the Young and Strong Program.
-The virtual event series, happening throughout October, is open to younger women
+Join us for Breast Cancer in Young Women: A Virtual Forum for Patients and Survivors sponsored by the Young and Strong Program.
+The virtual event series, happening throughout October, is open to young women

 Ann Partridge, MD, MPH, is the co-founder and director of the Young and Strong Program for Young Women with Breast Cancer.
 She is also director of Dana-Farber's